-If I asked you to name the two biggest problems in youth soccer - excluding the parents who email you their expert analysis of lineups and playing time - what would you say?
+If I asked you to name the two biggest problems in youth soccer - excluding the parents who email you their spreadsheet suggesting lineups and playing time - what would you say?

 1) Players are not given enough free play.